AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 A metric is required when aggregating _within a single table_.
 So for example, the SUM(b) aggregate function from the query above would most likely be represented by a metric which sums column "b".

-Let's look at a specific example of how a "Total Revenue" metric might be defined in Magento BI.
+Let's look at a specific example of how a "Total Revenue" metric might be defined in MBI.
 Take a look at the query below that we will attempt to translate:

 |--- |--- |
 |`SELECT`||